Get to work and stand in line

 - What's the Diff? - Two slightly identical stills from one of the shows featured on the block are presented, and viewers have to count the differences between the two pictures.

-- How Things Werk- Presented as a parody of those 50's educational shorts, a kid named Billy knows how things work, yet "Mr. Werks" ( voiced by Disney regular Corey Burton) then shows up with a nonsensical explanation (ie: elevators are operated not by cables, but by giant invisible retirees).
+- How Things Werk- Presented as a parody of 50's educational shorts and comic books, a kid named Billy knows how things work, yet "Mr. Werks" (voiced by Disney regular Corey Burton) then shows up with a nonsensical explanation (ie: elevators are operated not by cables, but by giant invisible retirees).

 - Tube Dwellers - The continuing adventures of two guys named Bob working in your TV.